-So in order to help support this group of underrepresented students, many private organizations are offering first in family scholarships.
-Each of the scholarships listed below helps students overcome the financial challenges often associated with being a first generation student.
+So in order to help support this group of underrepresented students, many private organizations are offering first generation college student, or first-in-family, scholarships.
+Each of the scholarships listed below helps students overcome the financial challenges often associated with being a first generation college student.

 Award Amount: $5,000